 Listen to this audio clip from the CDC to learn about different cold-induced illnesses and injuries.
 Below, you’ll find additional information regarding the risks of cold stress and find products to reduce the chance of illness and injuries related to the cold.

-Anyone required to work in cold conditions – contractors, construction workers, sanitation workers, emergency response personnel, to name a few – are susceptible to cold stress.
+Anyone required to work in cold conditions – contractors, construction workers, sanitation workers, emergency response personnel, to name a few – is susceptible to cold stress.
 This occurs when environmental conditions – including temperature, humidity and wind – cause the body to lose heat at a faster rate than it can produce it.

 Cold stress is often associated with outdoor environments, but it can happen indoors as well for those working in areas that are purposely kept cold, are poorly insulated, are not heated or that are particularly wet or damp.
 Cold stress causes your body to work harder to maintain its core temperature.
 This results not just in discomfort and reduced productivity, it may also cause serious health issues, permanent injuries and even death.

 Types Of Injuries and Illness Related to Cold Stress